 It’s easy to join panels too.
 Taping and floating are relics of the past.
-Just use any sandable elasomeric joint compound to fill your joints and corners.
+Just use any sandable elastomeric joint compound to fill your joints and corners.

 DAP makes a product that can be painted with latex paint in 30 minutes.
 Just think of the time savings when you don’t have to tape and float, wait for dry time, and then sand before you prime and paint.

-MagPanel is completely natural.
-It’s a combination of natural minerals, cellulose and perlite or vermiculite.
+MagPanel® is completely natural.
+It’s a combination of natural minerals, cellulose, and perlite or vermiculite.
 Remember, when Mother Nature makes magnesium oxide, we call it rocks and when Ambient makes it we call it MagPanel.
 It’s completely safe to use around pets and people.
 Even people with respiratory problems like asthma, allergies, and COPD don’t need to worry about negative impacts on air quality.
-Of course, we always recommend that anybody cutting anything wear a mask.
+Of course, we always recommend that anybody cutting anything wears a mask.
 No one should breathe dust.
 And because it’s non-toxic, it’s very eco-friendly.